-Please, note that in accordance with section 3.2 of the ERC Rules of submission and evaluation under Horizon Europe, any direct or indirect contact about the ERC peer review evaluation between an applicant legal entity or a PI submitting a proposal on behalf of an applicant legal entity, and any independent expert involved in the peer review evaluation under the same call, in view of attempting to influence the evaluation process, is strictly forbidden.
-Such contact can constitute an exclusion situation and, may result in the decision to reject the proposal concerned from the call in question (Article 141 of the Financial Regulation).
-In addition any contact with Peer Reviewers to obtain confidential information on the evaluation process is not allowed.
+Please, note that in accordance with section 3.2 of the ERC Rules of submission and evaluation under Horizon Europe, any direct or indirect contact about the ERC peer review evaluation between an applicant legal entity or a PI submitting a proposal on behalf of an applicant legal entity, and any independent external expert26 involved in the peer review evaluation under the same call, in an attempt to influence the evaluation process, is strictly forbidden.
+Such contact can may result in the rejection of proposals from evaluation of from the grant preparation.
+In addition, any contact with Peer Reviewers to obtain confidential information on the evaluation process is prohibited.
 ERC Peer Reviewers are bound to confidentiality during the evaluation and afterwards.
-Hence, they are not allowed to communicate about the evaluation and/or specific proposal(s) with the principal investigators or potential team members or persons linked to them even after the completion of the evaluation process.
+Hence, they are not allowed to communicate about the evaluation and/or specific proposal(s) with the Principal Investigators or potential team members or persons linked to them even after the completion of the evaluation process.